are prehistoric sea creatures dating

 Tarpon fishing tips

 1. Setting the hook.
+Most live bait tarpon fishing in Florida will be done with circle hooks.
 You don't need to set the

 hook hard with tarpon.
 Because of the tarpon's hard mouth the best approach

-line and let the line tighten up or just leave the rod in the rod holder
+line and let the line tighten up or, for the inexperienced, just leave the rod in the rod holder

 until the tarpon is stripping line off your reel.
 Another trick is to